luiscarlosgph/endoseg/README.md

 Description
 -----------
-Endoseg is a Python package that facilitates the segmentation of the visible -circular- area of endoscopic images.
+Endoseg is a Python package that facilitates the segmentation of the visible circular area of endoscopic images.

 Dependencies
 ------------